KholoudAlwadia/Task2-RobotControl/README.md

 5-Merge slider page with remot page
 6-Display page as mobile web veiw

-note: the remot control inside menu
+note: the remot control inside menu and there vedio display DB